-Economic activity continued to expand at a satisfactory pace in 2024 (2.3%), outperforming the euro area average.
-HICP inflation came down fast from its 2022 peak due to falling energy prices in 2023, but it remained relatively elevated at 3.0% in 2024 due to persistent services inflation.
-In March 2025, HICP headline inflation rose slightly to 3.1% due to a major increase in unprocessed food inflation.
-According to a flash estimate by Eurostat, headline inflation declined to 2.7% in April 2025.
-In the housing market, apartment prices continued rising at a strong, though decelerating pace in the course of 2024.
-Labour market developments remained positive in the first months of 2025, with employment rising and unemployment falling further.
-The current account deficit deteriorated in 2024 (by €1.3 bn y-o-y) after having narrowed significantly in 2023.
-In January-February 2025, the current account deficit increased (by €0.2 bn) compared to the corresponding period of the previous year.
-The 2024 primary fiscal outcome came in at a surplus of 4.8% of GDP, significantly larger than the 2.5% 2025 Budget target mainly due to higher tax revenue.
-The debt to GDP ratio decreased by 10.3 pp in 2024 compared to 2023 to 153.6% on account of early debt repayment and notable economic growth.
-Corporate bank credit expansion accelerated significantly in 2024 and early 2025 in line with economic growth and also with declining interest rates.
+Economic activity in 2024 continued to expand at a satisfactory pace (2.3%), significantly outperforming the euro area (0.9%).
+High frequency indicators point to a continuation of the robust activity during the first months of 2025.
+HICP inflation remained relatively elevated at 3.0% in 2024, due to persistent services inflation, moving sideways at that rate in the four months of 2025.
+In the housing market, apartment prices continued rising at a strong, though decelerating, pace in the course of 2024.
+Labour market developments remained positive in the first months of 2025, with employment rising and unemployment falling further to historically low level.
+The current account deficit widened in 2024 and deteriorated further in the first quarter of 2025.
+On the fiscal front, there was a positive surprise with the 2024 primary fiscal outcome coming in at a surplus of 4.8% of GDP, significantly larger than the 2025 Budget target (2.5%) mainly due to higher tax revenue.
+The debt to GDP ratio decreased by 10 pp in 2024 compared to 2023 to 153.6% on account of early debt repayment and notable economic growth.
+Corporate bank credit expansion accelerated significantly in 2024 and early 2025 in line with economic growth and declining interest rates.
 Private sector deposits continue to rise but the annual growth of household deposits has decelerated.
 Bank lending rates have been on a declining path since mid-2023.
-Government bond yields and spreads have remained broadly unchanged vs 3 weeks ago, as the impact of Greece's sovereign credit rating upgrades helped moderate the spillover effect from rising US Treasury bond yields in 2024 and the rise in global financial markets volatility in 2025.
-Greek corporate bonds and equities, during the same period, have outperformed their euro-area peers and this development remained even amid the global financial market turbulence in association to US trade policy uncertainty.
+Government bond yields and spreads have remained broadly unchanged, as the impact of Greece's sovereign credit rating upgrades helped moderate the spillover effect from rising US Treasury yields and the rise in global financial markets volatility.
+Greek corporate bonds and equities have outperformed their euro-area peers even amid the global financial market turbulence caused by the US trade policy uncertainty.

-Looking ahead, according to the latest BoG projections in the context of March 2025 staff projections, the Greek economy is expected to grow by 2.3% in 2025, and converge thereafter towards potential growth.
+Looking ahead, according to the latest BoG projections staff projections (March 2025), the Greek economy is expected to grow by 2.3% in 2025, and converge thereafter towards potential growth.
 Growth will be mainly driven by private consumption and investment supported by available European resources.
 Inflation is expected to further decelerate in 2025.
-The fiscal stance in 2024 was contractionary and it is expected to turn expansionary in 2025 on the back of RRF implementation.
-The risks surrounding the growth projections are mainly downward and primarily related to climate change and elevated global policy uncertainty amid tariffs imposed by the US to almost all countries in the world that could lead to lower world trade and investment.
-It should be noted that the March 2025 staff projections were concluded in late February 2025 and they do not include the latest developments regarding the imposition of tariffs as well as other developments related to escalating global trade tensions.
+The fiscal stance is expected to turn expansionary in 2025 on the back of RRF implementation.
+The risks surrounding the growth projections are mainly downward and primarily related to climate change and elevated global trade policy uncertainty.

-Latest economic information - available in the last three weeks
+Latest economic information - available in the last four weeks